intuitem/ciso-assistant-community/documentation/architecture/data-model.md

 }
 ```

-When present, the score_definition allows to customize the score display as a drop-down list.
+When present, the scores_definition allows to customize the score display as a drop-down list.

 ## Threats